astronomer/airflow-guides/guides/scripts-bash-operator.md

     get_ISS_coordinates >> print_ISS_coordinates
 ```

-The logs from the second task will show the statement with the current ISS location:
+The logs from the second task will show a statement with the current ISS location:

 ```text
 [2022-08-10, 18:54:30 UTC] {subprocess.py:92} INFO - [1] "The current ISS location: lat: 23.0801 / long: 163.5282."